-After the collection from the last Mass/Service has been processed, the two cash counters will perform the final counting and banding.
+After the collection from the last Mass has been processed, the two cash counters will perform the final counting and banding.
 One-dollar bills may be banded as low as \$25; five, ten and twenty-dollar bills as low as \$100.
-Again, both primary cash counters must independently count each bundle and initial the band to denote agreement with the value shown.
+Again, except for machine-counted bundles, both primary cash counters must independently count each bundle and initial the band to denote agreement with the value shown.
 Discrepancies in any bundle must be resolved to the satisfaction of both counters.
-The banded bills should then be recorded by both counters independently in the appropriate section of their CURRENCY COUNT FORMS.
+The newly banded bills should then be recorded by both counters independently in the appropriate section of their CURRENCY COUNT FORMS.
 Each counter should then independently convert the quantity totals to dollar values and record them in the VALUE column.
 The remaining bills should be consolidated in one rubber-banded bundle, with the largest denomination on top.
 Those bills must also be independently counted and listed by each of the two cash counters in the LOOSE BILLS section of their respective CURRENCY forms.
 The two cash counters should compare their loose bill totals, independently convert the loose bills totals to dollar values, independently total and cross-total their respective forms, and only then compare each other's final figures to ensure complete agreement.
-Incidentally, if you're beginning to get the impression that independent counting by each cash counter is a key element of the system, you're absolutely right!
+If you're beginning to get the impression that independent counting is a key element of the cash verification process, you're absolutely right!

 Any loose coin (.50¢ or \$1 pieces) and all rolled coin not included in the first bank deposit should be recorded in the appropriate section of the COIN COUNT SHEET and totaled.
 Another counter must verify the total, before placing the coin in the second bank deposit bag.
-Note: If space is a problem, the rolled coin may be placed in a separate deposit bag with its own deposit slip.
+If space is a problem, the rolled coin may be placed in a separate deposit bag with its own deposit slip.
 The remaining banded currency as well as the loose currency bundle should be placed in the deposit bag along with the checks and related adding machine tape.
 Again, if space is a problem, the checks may be placed in a separate deposit bag (which may also contain the coin) with its own deposit slip.

-After the last deposit bag has been sealed, the COLLECTION COUNT SUMMARY must be prepared by one of the two primary counters and independently verified by the other.
-All count forms and tapes should be stapled together (summary form on top) and left, along with the bags or seals for the pastor, finance manager or parish secretary to review and file.
+After the last deposit bag has been sealed, the COLLECTION COUNT SUMMARY must be prepared by one of the two primary cash counters and independently verified by the other.
+All count forms and tapes should be stapled together (summary form on top) and left for the pastor, finance manager or parish secretary to review and file.
 All of the bank deposit bags will then be taken to the bank and placed in the night depository.
-The physical deposit of the bank deposit bags must be witnessed by at least two of the count coordinators.
-Where a night depository is not available, the deposit bag(s) must be locked in the safe or other high-security repository pending transport to the bank during regular business hours.
+The physical deposit of the bank deposit bags must be witnessed.
+In those parishes where the count is performed on Sunday and a night depository is not available, the deposit bag(s) must be locked in the safe or other high-security repository pending transport to the bank during regular business hours.